PDFTron is now Apryse. Same great products, new name.

 • Blurriness in text

-Another consideration is using HTML vs. using templates in other formats such as Office (docx, pptx, and xlsx, as well as legacy Office formats).
+Another consideration is converting HTML to PDF in JS vs. using templates in other formats such as Office (docx, pptx, and xlsx, as well as legacy Office formats).

 HTML is great for simple documents where content is relatively static and/or limited to one page.